 - Author Email: Lucy.Walters@pharmiweb.com

 - Author Website: https://www.pharmiweb.jobs/

-Whilst many pharma companies have already begun to lay out their plans for their return to in-office working and face-to-face recruitment, some are choosing to adopt a more hybrid return to work and are making remote working and recruitment a more permanent solution going forward.
+Whilst many Life Science companies have already begun their transition back to in-office working, many are adopting a more hybrid approach to work, with remote working becoming a more permanent solution in the industry going forward.

 In this article, we outline some of the most important things to consider when hiring pharma candidates remotely, from building a strong online employer brand to making your new hires feel welcome.

 Having a strong online reputation is essential in attracting qualified candidates, especially if your recruitment process is fully remote as this will be the only way for candidates to get a feel for the company.

 Your online brand should give candidates a clear idea of the following:

 - What you do and why it’s unique in the industry